Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 -------------------------------------------------------------------------------
 Open bugs:
 - [target 1.9] MISSING FEATURE (Alban): A feature to download library package online.
-- [target 1.9] MISSING FEATURE (Alban): Support multiple Connection type file, in order to facilitate the deployment of package (one file inside the part folder, probably in subfolder like "config" in order to be delivered in one zip)
 - [target 1.9] MISSING FEATURE (Alban): A feature to check if there's new parts available online.
 - [target 1.9] MISSING FEATURE (Matthias): An option to display part names below the parts (careful with the Budget feature)
 - [target 1.9] MISSING FEATURE (Vincent): An option to revert the counting of the parts in the budget (display remaining count instead of used count)